stakwork/sphinx-relay/docs/myNode_deployment.md

 $ cd sphinx-relay/config/
 $ export NODE_IP=x.x.x.x:3001
 ```
-where `x.x.x.x` is the local IP addres of the machine running your Sphinx-Relay on your local network.
+where `x.x.x.x` is the local IP address of the machine running your Sphinx-Relay on your local network.

 #### If you want to connect to your Sphinx-Relay from outside of your local network